arunpshankar/citi-icg-pocs/README.md

 # CITI ICG

-This Proof of Concept (POC) is aimed at finding the differences in the processing of derivative contracts between proposed rules and existing rules (use case 2).
+This Proof of Concept (PoC) is aimed at finding the differences in the processing of derivative contracts between proposed rules and existing rules (use case 2).

 ## Setup